whitef0x0/testflite/README.md

 ]
 ```

-This file can be edited manually and then server should be restarted, or visit the page ```/abadmin/reloaddb``` which will read from the file.
+This file can be edited manually and then server should be restarted, or visit the page ```/testflite/reloaddb``` which will read from the file.

 Notice: this file is overwritten each time someone visits any page that can trigger tests, so it can have different content then what you've written when you reload the database.
 Using the web interface is recommended.

-MIT License,
+## Insipration

-Pavlović Dž Filip
+TestFlite is based off Pavlović Dž Filip's preliminary work on (testflite)[https://github.com/PavlovicDzFilip/testflite]